 - Sexually Transmitted Infections Group: priority setting in a low/middle income country (Dec 2016)

 - Consumers and Communication Group: A wide-ranging consultation process (Nov 2016)

 - Tobacco Addiction Group: 20th anniversary prioritization workshop (Oct 2016)

 - Prioritization work within Cochrane Review Groups: a series of case studies (Sep 2016)

 This initiative is tied to the development of the Cochrane Priority Review List which is explained in more detail on the Prioritization list project page.
 If you’d like more information about Cochrane prioritization work or would like to get involved, please contact us.

-Project contact: Ruth Foxlee, Senior Advisor to the Editor in Chief, Editorial & Methods Department
+Project contact: Ruth Foxlee, Senior Programme Manager, Editorial & Methods Department